The Raetea Forest is as muddy as it is beautiful. It was unfortunate, then, that it was very beautiful.

 We passed the campsite further up the mountain, which had a nice overlook, but which would likely have been damper and colder than where we stayed yesterday, which might have hampered our relatively early start.
 (The Raetea Track is notorious for its mud, and we expected a long day.)

-In a first for me, a bird took a giant shit on me when I briefly stopped during the somewhat steep climb.
+In a first for me, a bird perched on a branch above the road took a giant shit on me when I briefly stopped during the somewhat steep climb.

 We eventually reached the Takahue Saddle, which provided a bail-out point to the forest.
-(Unfortunately, it involves a lengthy road walk, which is presently dangerous because that road is the alternate for SH-1, which is partially closed for repairs in the area.)
+(Unfortunately, the bail-out involves a lengthy road walk, which is presently dangerous because that road is the alternate for SH-1, which is partially closed for repairs in the area.)

-A giant palm arrow pointed at the route down the other side of the mountain; a small set of blow-downs seemed to block the actual trail forward.
+A giant palm arrow pointed at the route down the other side of the mountain; a small set of blow-downs appeared to block the actual trail forward.

 After that first peak, though, the trail became substantially muddier, which slowed our pace quite considerably.
 What we thought was a reasonably good pace turned into a slow slog.
 My boot came off in the mud, which took a few minutes to resolve, since CareFree had to come back and rescue it while I tried to not get my other boot and now-shoe-free foot stuck in more mud.